om-ai-lab/VLM-FO1/README.md

 ```

 ## 🙏 Acknowledgements
-- Thanks to the Qwen Team for their powerful [Qwen2.5-VL](https://github.com/QwenLM/Qwen3-VL) model.
-- UPN detector is integrated from an external open-source project.
-Please refer to: [ChatRex](https://github.com/IDEA-Research/ChatRex)
 - Dataset images used above are from public benchmarks ([Pixmo-Count](https://huggingface.co/datasets/allenai/pixmo-count), [CountBenchQA](https://huggingface.co/datasets/vikhyatk/CountBenchQA)), credited to their respective authors.
 - Thanks to the numerous researchers and developers who have contributed to the datasets used in our training.